JUICING AND CARROT JUICE

 Reasons For Drinking Carrot Juice

-One of the special nutritional balancing foods for healing and development is carrots.
+One of the special development foods for healing and development is carrots.
 Drinking carrot juice is much less important than eating cooked carrots on a regular basis, several times per week.

 Carrots are extremely nourishing.
 In particular, they contain a form of calcium that most people need today.
 They are also high in bioflavinoids and anti-oxidant substances such as the carotenes, that give carrots their reddish color.

 A very yang vegetable.
-The reasons they are yang are:
+The reasons they are more warming or yang than most other vegetables are:

 1. Grow underground.
 Foods that grow underneath the earth are more yang than those that grow on the earth or in the air.